data-science-in-ed/Tools/README.md

 The file dse-references.rdf contains bibliographic information for all references used this semester.

-1. Clone this repository to your own account
-2. Download the zotero dse-references.rdf
+1. Download the the Tools repository zip file and extract the dse-references.rdf file
-3. Import the .rdf file into Zotero according to the instructions [here](https://www.zotero.org/support/getting_stuff_into_your_library).
+3. Import the dse-references.rdf file into Zotero according to the instructions [here](https://www.zotero.org/support/getting_stuff_into_your_library).

 ### You will need to make accounts with the following services.